w3c/wcag3/guidelines/groups/text-and-wording/clear-language/common-words-used.md

 <b>Procedure</b>

 For each word:
-1. Check whether the word appears in the 1,500 most common words in a high-frequency corpus for the language used.
+1. Check that the word appears in the 1,500 most common words in a :term[high-frequency corpus] for the language used.
 2. If the word is not in the list of the 1,500 most common words, check that it has a definition available within the page/view.
-3. Check that a technology in the accessibility support set meets ‘Common words.’
+3. Check that a technology in the :term[accessibility support set] meets ‘Common words used.’

 <b>Expected results</b>
 * #1, #2, or #3 is true.